jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/object-reference-without-class-2.png" width="325" />

-Here the *Object* points out *Class B* instead of Class A. But since the *object reference* does not have a class, it can points to objects of *Class B* too.
+Here the *Object* points out *Class B* instead of Class A. But since the *object reference* does not have a class, it can point to objects of *Class B* too.

 ## Conclusion